Soap opera: Remakes of Australian serials

 The Australian serial The Restless Years was remade in the Netherlands as Goede tijden, slechte tijden (which debuted in 1990) and in Germany as Gute Zeiten, schlechte Zeiten (which has aired since 1992): both titles translate to "good times, bad times".
 These remakes are still airing, but have long since diverged from the original Australian storylines.
 The two shows are the highest-rated soap operas in their respective countries.

 A later Australian serial, Sons and Daughters, has inspired five remakes produced under license from the original producers and based, initially, on original story and character outlines.
 These are Verbotene Liebe (Germany, 1995–2015); Skilda världar (Sweden, 1996–2002); Apagorevmeni agapi (Greece, 1998); Cuori Rubati (Italy, 2002–2003) and Zabranjena ljubav (Croatia, 2004–2008).
 Both The Restless Years and Sons and Daughters were created and produced in Australia by the Reg Grundy Organisation.

 Another Australian soap opera reformatted for a European audience was E Street which ran on Network 10 in Australia from 1989 to 1993.
 Germany produced 37 episodes of Westerdeich ("Westside") in 1995 using scripts from 1989 episodes of E Street.
 It was also remade in Belgium as Wittekerke ("Whitechurch") and ran from 1993 to 2008.

 Norway

+In 1994, NRK started presenting a soap opera-like series of 18 episodes, Vestavind, being an initial attempt at a Norwegian-produced series of this type.
+Other Norwegian productions include I de beste familier (NRK), Offshore (NRK; 1996–1999), and Familiesagaen De Syv Søstre (TV 2; 1996–2000).
+More recent Norwegian productions that contain soap opera elements include Himmelblå (2008–2010) and Skam (2015–2017).

+Hotel Cæsar was the first daily soap opera in Norway.
+It aired from 1998 to 2017, primarily on TV 2, then for a year on TV 2 Sumo.
+It is the longest-running Norwegian TV series, having 3,123 episodes made durings its 19 year production period.
+As of August 2025, Hotel Cæsar had around 4,000–5,000 regular viewers on the streaming service TV 2 Play, according to communications manager Jan-Petter Dahl, making it consistently part of the service's top lists.

-The Norwegian soap opera Hotel Cæsar aired on TV 2 from 1998 to 2017, and is the longest-running television drama in Scandinavia.
-Popular foreign soaps in the country include Days of Our Lives (broadcast on TV6 (Norway), The Bold and the Beautiful (TNT (Norway) and Home and Away (TV 2), all of which are subtitled.
+Popular foreign soaps in Norway include Days of Our Lives (broadcast on TV6), The Bold and the Beautiful (TNT) and Home and Away (TV 2).